shawngraham/dhcu-source/content/portfolio/assessment.md

 Each of you is expected to do your equitable (nb: not necessarily 'equal') share.

 ![Equity vs Equality Credit: United Way of the Columbia-Willamette][1] <Br>(Credit: United Way of the Columbia-Willamette)

-You are not starting cold: you may dismember, improve, remix, or rejig the materials from my own open-access workbook for doing digital history [here](http://workbook.craftingdigitalhistory.ca).

 This aspect of the course will be graded based on a self-assessment and final interview.